Frequently asked questions

 How long will it take?

-Normally one to two weeks, depending on what is to be built.
+Depending on what is to be built, our commissions usually take between one and three weeks to create.
 We will give an estimate at the time of the quote.

 How far will you travel?

-We build tree houses and wooden garden structures from Scotland to the Mediterranean.
+We build tree houses, cabins, adventure areas and other structures from Scotland to the Mediterranean.

 Do I need planning permission?

 This is a grey area!
-The simple rule of thumb is that if the apex of the roof is over 4 metres then technically you need planning consent.
-However, this is a temporary structure and as such, so long as your new structure will be hidden from view and not overlooking neighbours, planning is not usually required.
-If someone takes exception to the structure once built, for whatever reason, and informs the Council you will almost certainly have to apply for retrospective planning.
+The simple rule of thumb is that if the apex of the roof is over 4 metres high, then technically you need planning consent.
+However, this is a temporary structure and as such, if it's for private use, hidden from view and not overlooking neighbours, planning is not usually required.
+If someone takes exception to the structure for whatever reason, once built, and informs the Council, you will almost certainly have to apply for retrospective planning.

 If we decide to apply for planning permission will you do the application?